carpedavid/heroictales/content/settings/power/_index.md

 date: 2020-11-30T13:38:03-05:00
 draft: false
 tags: []
-description: "Fantastic Tales of adventure and conquest set in a magical, ruined world."
+description: "Fantastic tales of adventure and conquest set in a magical, ruined world."
 summary: "On behalf of the leadership and staff of the Perilous Peregrine Questing Company, allow me to extend a hearty welcome and congratulate you on your decision to affiliate yourself with the finest adventuring company on Gilea."
 author: "David Garrett"